 First, I flew to Birmingham, UK for a quick 1k.
 The first race when you travel abroad can be a little rough, so we wanted to get in a short race and wake up my legs to get me primed for more important races in the weeks to come.
 The fun part about running a race distance you’ve never run before: it’s automatically a PR!
 I finished in 2:36.53 for 5th place.
 From Birmingham I went to Chorzow, Poland, for a 1500m race.
 Here’s how that went:

-Berlin steeplechase: Another race that my coach told me I could win if I am smart and have a good day.
+Berlin ISTAF World Challenge steeplechase: Another race that my coach told me I could win if I was smart and had a good day.
 The pacers for this race were slow, lagging on the pace from the very beginning.
 I followed right behind, trying to patiently wait and conserve my energy.
 When they stepped off the track with 3 laps to go, I knew I had some serious work to do if I wanted to run a PR.
-My legs felt so fresh and so bouncy that I knew I had a good finish in me.
-I pushed from the front for the last 1k and earned that win, breaking 3min for my last 1000m and breaking my pR by 5 seconds to run 9:10.
+My legs felt so fresh and bouncy that I knew I had a good finish in me.
+I pushed from the front for the last 1k and earned that win, breaking 3min for my last 1000m and breaking my steeplechase pR by 5 seconds to run 9:10.27.
 Someone gave me an American flag and again I got to take a victory lap.
 “I could get used to this winning thing,” I thought… Time to head to New York!

 From Berlin I went straight to New York City for the final race of the season: the prestigious NYRR 5th Ave Mile.
 This road race is the absolute best way to end the season.
-It’s a straight mile on 5th Ave in NYC from the Metropolitan Museum down to 59th st. Some of the best 1500m runners in the country and even the world come to NYC for this race because it is so well-run and so much fun to fly down 5th Ave.
+It’s a straight mile on 5th Ave in NYC from the Metropolitan Museum down to 59th st. Some of the best 1500m runners in the country and even the world come to NYC for this race because it is so well-organized and so much fun to fly down 5th Ave.
 Jenny Simpson had won the event 6 times and was looking for her 7th.
 I was looking to dethrone the queen and earn my first 5th Ave win.
-What a perfect way to end the year after starting it with a win in New York at the Millrose Games.
-I gave Jenny a run for her money, chasing after her in the last 50m of the race when the rest of the field had given up, but it wasn’t quite enough to beat the experienced veteran.
+I thought: what a perfect way to end the year after starting it with a win in New York at the Millrose Games… I gave Jenny a run for her money, chasing after her in the last 50m of the race when the rest of the field had given up, but it wasn’t quite enough to beat the experienced veteran.
 I came away with 2nd place, proud of having improved from my 9th place the year before, but also disappointed that I hadn’t executed my race quite the way I had imagined.
 I’m still learning!

 Another thing that happened in New York that was really special for me: I hosted my first ever #FastBraidFriday pop-up braid bar where I invited my fans and followers to come to the Nike Running Store on the Upper East Side to get their hair braided by some local pro braiders.
-The #FastBraidFriday movement has really taken off this summer and I have been having so much fun seeing all of the braid pictures that people are posting on Instagram every week. #FastBraidFriday is all about doing something on the outside that gives you confidence and strength and courage to take on a challenge in your life and be brave.
+The #FastBraidFriday movement has really taken off this summer and I have been having so much fun seeing all of the braid pictures that people are posting on Instagram every week. #FastBraidFriday is all about doing something on the outside that gives you confidence, strength, and bravery to take on a challenge in your life.
 Having my hair braided makes me feel fast when I stand on the starting line, and it turns out I’m not the only one!
 Thank you to everyone who came to my event and thank you to everyone who made the event possible.
 For a full recap of the first #FastBraidFriday braid bar, click here.
 And in 2019, please keep tagging me and sending me your awesome braid photos so that I can see what looks make you all (guys and gals, old and young) feel powerful, strong, and FAST!

 When I ended my season in New York I felt like I could have kept it going.
-This is totally different from years past when I end the season feeling exhausted, burnt out, and injured.
+This is totally different from years past when I ended the season feeling exhausted, burnt out, and injured.
 It felt good to end the season on my own terms, feeling healthy and strong.
-I’m enjoying some down time, indulging in my favorite treats (wine and ice cream) for a few weeks before getting into workouts again.
+After the season ended I enjoyed some down time, indulging in my favorite treats (wine and ice cream) for a few weeks before getting into workouts again.
 This fall I stayed healthy and was able to put in some really solid work with my teammates that I can use to build off of during next year’s track season.
-During the fall I spend my free time volunteer coaching with the BTC youth cross country team (we have over 300 kids signed up this year!) and the Portland State cross country team (my second year with the Vikings).
-I also go back and forth between Portland and San Francisco where my boyfriend lives to spend as much time with him during the offseason as possible.
+During the fall I spent my free time volunteer coaching with the BTC youth cross country team (we had over 300 kids signed up this year!) and the Portland State cross country team (my second year with the Vikings).
+I also went back and forth between Portland and San Francisco where my boyfriend lives to spend as much time with him during the offseason as possible.